CN spoilers for Guardians of the Galaxy, Guardians of the Galaxy Vol. 2, and Avengers: Infinity War

 For Nebula and Gamora, this tension flares first in their divergent responses to Ronan the Accuser in Guardians of the Galaxy.
 Thanos and Ronan have an agreement: Ronan retrieves the Power Stone for Thanos with Nebula and Gamora’s aid, and Thanos agrees to help Ronan attack the planet Xandar.
 Gamora had already decided to betray Thanos and Ronan when she tries to steal the Power Stone from Peter “Star-Lord” Quill, aiming to find another home for it and so thwart Thanos and Ronan’s destructive goals.
 Nebula remains in Thanos’s service, reveling in this opportunity to gain his favor by defeating his fallen favorite.
 Nebula’s strategy changes when she watches Ronan declare his intention to not only keep the Power Stone for himself but attack Thanos once he is finished with Xandar.
 This is her opening, and she decides to serve Ronan if it means Thanos will die.
 Unable to justify the same grim calculation, Gamora fights against Nebula, and her team defeats Ronan.
 Nebula and Gamora have both escaped Thanos’s service, but they remain at odds, the relationship still damaged by Thanos’s machinations.

 When the pair meet again in Guardians of the Galaxy Vol. 2, Gamora takes a defeated Nebula prisoner, seeing her as a dangerous loose cannon with a price on her head.
 In their interactions, one sees the cut-and-dry superficial situation of apprehending a supervillain substituting for the much more difficult and painful task of resolving the pair’s relationship.
 From Nebula’s perspective, not much has changed.
 If anything, that Gamora has been able to slide so smoothly from universally-reviled “Daughter of Thanos” to an increasingly renowned mercenary hero, while Nebula lurches from injury to subsistence to imprisonment, only cements her aggrieved resentment.
 Even outside of Thanos’s grip, Gamora remains golden, and she remains nothing.
 They were supposed to be family, but family is a curse word in this world, and it guarantees far more pain than support and understanding.
 It is little surprise that, when Nebula engineers her escape and acquires some new weapons, her first target is not the hated Thanos, but her sister.
-Gamora’s compassion denies her an easy, lethal win and sets Nebula up for victory, and it is here that they finally lay bear the pain between them:
+Gamora’s compassion denies her an easy, lethal win and sets Nebula up for victory, and it is here that they finally lay bare the pain between them:

 “You were the one who wanted to win.
 And I just wanted a sister!
 You were all I had, but you were the one who needed to win.
 Thanos pulled my eye from my head, and my brain from my skull, and my arm from my body…because of you.”